![]() |

 Beowulf falls short – he is not a Christian, after all, and his insistence that

-not humility, and although he defeats his foe, he gets himself killed in the process, thus leaving his people undefended.
+he fight the dragon on his own is a not humble self-sacrifice, but a magnificently heroic gesture of vainglory.
+Although he defeats his foe, he gets himself killed in the process, thus leaving his people undefended.
 Left without a king, they are doomed to be

 destroyed by hostile neighbors, who have nothing to fear in the absence of a